-The portfolio is diversified.
-We have a sizeable exposure to defensive assets - such Australian government bonds, Australian IG bonds, Australian inflation-linked bonds, global DM IG bonds, EM debt, a money market ETF and cash - as a layer of cushion.
+The portfolio is diversified with a tilt towards equities and multi-asset strategies).
+We also have some exposure to defensive assets - such as Australian government bonds, Australian inflation-linked bonds, Australian IG bonds, EM debt, a money market ETF and cash - as a layer of cushion.

-Similarly, we have an important exposure to equities, where we focus on markets that are expected to provide more resilience such as MinVol, moat-based, and quality equity.
+In terms of equities, we focus on Australian equities as well markets that are expected to provide more resilience such as MinVol, moat- based, and quality international equity.
 We also have positions in Chinese equities as the current cheap valuation is difficult to ignore, but its near-term direction will be determined by the forcefulness of policy stimulus and geopolitical development.